webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ## Component model
-The components of `WebExpress` and its applications are centrally managed by ComponentManagers in the `ComponentHub`.
+The components of `WebExpress` and its applications are centrally managed in the `ComponentHub`.
 The following component managers are available in `WebExpress`:

 |Component                   |Description